Nicky Allt

-Nicky Allt (born 12 December 1960, Liverpool, Merseyside, England) is an English playwright, Author and Filmmaker.
+Nicky Allt (born 12 December 1960, Liverpool, Merseyside, England) is an English playwright, author and filmmaker.

 Early life

-Allt is an eldest child from a family of five; his father, Christopher worked as a union shop steward in a number of factories and his mother, Rose as a union rep, dinner lady.
-After being slum-cleared from Liverpool city centre to Kirkby in 1965, from 1965-72, he went to St. Mary's Roman Catholic Infant and Junior Schools in Kirkby.
+Allt is the eldest child from a family of five.
+His father Christopher worked as a union shop steward in a number of factories, and his mother Rose as a union rep dinner lady.
+After being slum-cleared from Liverpool city centre to Kirkby in 1965, from 1965-1972, he went to St. Mary's Roman Catholic Infant and Junior Schools in Kirkby.
 From 1972 onward, he attended St Kevin's Comprehensive in Kirkby till 1977 (which became All Saints Catholic High School, Kirkby).
-He has lived a nomadic lifestyle, emigrating to South Africa and America, and living and working, at various building trades, in London, Jersey, Bournemouth, Germany and Spain, and numerous other cities around the globe.
+He has lived a nomadic lifestyle, emigrating to South Africa and America, and living and working at various building trades in London, Jersey, Bournemouth, Germany and Spain, as well as other numerous cities around the globe.

 Career

 His first success came as the writer of The Boys from the Mersey, a bestselling book about his travels while following Liverpool Football Club.
 His next book, Here We Go Gathering Cups in May was written with six other authors about Liverpool FC's seven European Cup Final appearances.

 Allt's first play, "Brick Up the Mersey Tunnels", co-written, became a huge local hit at Liverpool's Royal Court Theatre.
-The play, about a comedic rivalry between The Wirral and Liverpool, which ends in the surreal blockading of the Mersey Tunnels, to stop the 'posh Wirraliens' from getting through to take up Liverpool jobs, was eventually watched by over 180,000 people.
+The play, which was about a comedic rivalry between The Wirral and Liverpool, ends in the surreal blockading of the Mersey Tunnels, to stop the 'posh Wirraliens' from getting through to take up Liverpool jobs, was eventually watched by over 180,000 people.

 In Liverpool Theatre folklore, it was stated that it saved the historic Royal Court Theatre from closing.
 The play went on to complete four sell-out runs at the Theatre.

 Allt's next venture into theatre was to write and produce the hit show, "One Night in Istanbul", which became The Empire Theatre's fastest selling show, after being watched by 25,000 people in a short run in the spring of 2009.
 The show had repeated success at The Liverpool Empire, and at the brand new Grand Canal Theatre in Dublin's docklands.
-It is now being made into a movie.
+It was made into a movie.